 The Online Historical Population Reports (OHPR) collection provides online access to the complete British population reports for Britain and Ireland from 1801 to 1937.
 It includes a wealth of textual and statistical material and provides an in-depth view of the economy and society during the nineteenth and early twentieth centuries.
 It is also popularly known as the Histpop project.

 An archive of social science research that, in collaboration with the UK Data Archive, makes data available from many key governmental surveys and academic research projects.
 Content may be downloaded or analysed online on various issues including race, economic wellbeing, voting behaviour and social attitudes.

-- UN Commodity Trade Statistics Database
+- UN Commodity Trade Statistics Database (UN Comtrade)

 Contains detailed import and export flow data for over 200 countries listed by commodity and partner country.
 These data are processed into a standard format with consistent coding and valuation.
 All values are converted into US dollars using exchange rates supplied by the countries, or derived from monthly market rates and volume of trade.
 Where possible quantities are converted into metric units.
 For many countries the data coverage starts as far back as 1962 and all go up to the most recent completed year.

 Commodities are classified according to Standard International Trade Classification (SITC) and the Harmonized Commodity Description and Coding System (HS).
 The original data are also converted and stored in alternative classifications.